curl/curl/docs/ECH.md

 this is a niche that is worth trying to address.
 (The author is just as happy to let curl use DoH to talk to the same public recursive that stubby might use:-)

-Assuming for the moment this is a use-case we'd like to support, then if DoH is not being used by curl, it is not clear at this time how to provide support for ECH.
+Assuming for the moment this is a use-case we would like to support, then if DoH is not being used by curl, it is not clear at this time how to provide support for ECH.
 One option would seem to be to extend the ``c-ares`` library to support HTTPS RRs, but in that case it is not now clear whether such changes would be attractive to the ``c-ares`` maintainers, nor whether the "tag=value" extensibility inherent in the HTTPS/SVCB specification is a good match for the ``c-ares`` approach of defining structures specific to decoded answers for each supported RRtype.
-We're also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
+We are also not sure how many downstream curl deployments actually make use of the ``c-ares`` library, which would affect the utility of such changes.
 Another option might be to consider using some other generic DNS library that does support HTTPS RRs, but it is unclear if such a library could or would be used by all or almost all curl builds and downstream releases of curl.

-Our current conclusion is that doing the above is likely best left until we have some experience with the "using DoH" approach, so we're going to punt on this for now.
+Our current conclusion is that doing the above is likely best left until we have some experience with the "using DoH" approach, so we are going to punt on this for now.

 ### Debugging